-The key to perfectly cooked sausages on the grill is to start them in a moist bath of flavorful toppings, slow-cooking them to infuse them with flavor and get an even cook, then finish them off over the hot side to crisp and char them.
+The key to perfectly cooked pork bratwurst on the grill is to start them in a flavorful bath of sauerkraut, beer and mustard.
+Slowly simmer the sausages so they're infused with flavor and cook evenly, then finish them off on the hot side to crisp and char.

 - Yield:Serves 4

 - Total time:30 minutes

 - 12 ounces (350ml) beer (almost any beer will do)

 - 3 tablespoons (45ml) whole grain mustard

 - 1 (1-pound; 450g) package sauerkraut, with juices

 - 6 thyme sprigs or 3 bay leaves, optional